instagibbs/bolts/02-peer-protocol.md

 FIXME Going from `to_self_delay` to `shared_delay` means both sides have to agree on a single number.
 This likely requires a new round of interaction on channel open like closing fee negotiation.

-#### Rationale

-The key differences to `open_channel` are:
+Also probably required for `dust_limit_satoshis`

+FIXME do we want all HLTCs to have unique pubkeys now that state is symmetrical?
+Previously it was obvious to group HTLCs due to asymmetry

+Changed fields from `open_channel`:
   - `to_self_delay` is replaced with a symmetrical `shared_delay` which must be agreed upon by nodes
+  - `dust_limit_satoshis` must be agree upon by all parties
   - there is no `revocation_basepoint` as the security of the eltoo design does not rely on penalty transactions
   - there is no `delayed_payment_basepoint`, as there are no second-stage HTLC transactions to be pre-signed

-FIXME discussion about negotiation
+  - `payment_basepoint` is replaced with a static `settlement_pubkey`
+  - no `feerate_per_kw` as there is no up-front negotiated fee for update or settlement transactions
+  - `htlc_basepoint` is replaced by `htlc_pubkey`
+  - `first_per_commitment_point` is removed

+#### Rationale

+The symmetrical transaction state among all peers means that we can simplify some aspects while requiring additional range negotiation in others.

 #### Defined Eltoo Channel Types